-A category is a name that you supply as a way to group objects that you want to track.
+A category is a name that you supply as a way to group objects that you want to analyze.
 Typically, you will use the same category name multiple times over related UI elements that you want to group under a given category.

 - Category: "Videos"